It is a rare complication of cholelithiasis that usually presents with signs and symptoms of gastric outlet obstruction.

 The presentation of Bouveret’s syndrome is typically nonspecific and often has symptoms of nausea, vomiting, abdominal distention, and pain due to different positions of the gallstone.

-Less commonly, Bouveret syndrome may present with hematemesis secondary to erosions of the duodenal and celiac arteries or with the expulsion of stones in your vomit.
+Less commonly, Bouveret syndrome may present with hematemesis secondary to erosions of the duodenal and celiac arteries or the expulsion of stones in your vomit.

 Symptoms usually begin 5 to 7 days before a doctor’s visit.

-A physical exam is also not specific, although dry mucous membranes, abdominal distension, abdominal tenderness, high-pitched bowel sounds, and obstructive jaundice may be seen.
+A physical exam is also not specific, although dry mucous membranes, abdominal distension, tenderness, high-pitched bowel sounds, and obstructive jaundice may be seen.